ibm-cloud-docs/containers/cs_clusters.md

 For free clusters, the cluster's worker nodes are connected to an IBM-owned public VLAN and private VLAN by default during cluster creation.

-For standard clusters, the first time that you create a cluster in a location, a public VLAN and a private VLAN are automatically provisioned for you.
-For every subsequent cluster that you create in that location, you choose the VLANs that you want to use.
+For standard clusters, the first time that you create a cluster in a <prod id="zone-lc">location<staging id="zone-lc">zone</staging>, a public VLAN and a private VLAN are automatically provisioned for you.
+For every subsequent cluster that you create in that <prod id="zone-lc">location<staging id="zone-lc">zone</staging>, you choose the VLANs that you want to use.
 You can either connect your worker nodes to both a public VLAN and the private VLAN, or to the private VLAN only.
 If you want to connect your worker nodes to a private VLAN only, you can use the ID of an existing private VLAN or [create a private VLAN](/docs/cli/reference/softlayer/index.html#sl_vlan_create) and use the ID during cluster creation.
 If worker nodes are set up with a private VLAN only, you must configure an alternative solution for network connectivity, such as a [Virtual Router Appliance](cs_vpn.html#vyatta), so that the worker nodes can communicate with the master.

 **Note**: If you have multiple VLANs for a cluster or multiple subnets on the same VLAN, you must turn on VLAN spanning so that your worker nodes can communicate with each other on the private network.
 For instructions, see [Enable or disable VLAN spanning](/docs/infrastructure/vlans/vlan-spanning.html#enable-or-disable-vlan-spanning).